IMPORTANT NOTICE: Stage 2 and 3 restrictions are currently still in place. For more information, see:COVID-19 information for licensees

 If the competition is based on skill and knowledge, then it is up to the person running the competition to set the entry fee.
 Information about the entry fee should be clearly explained in the rules.

-There are no set guidelines for how an office footy tipping competition should be conducted, and it is up to the person organising the competition to develop their own rules.
-However, the rules should be clear for entrants to understand.
+There are no set guidelines for how a workplace tipping competition should be conducted, and it is up to the person organising the competition to develop their own rules.

-A footy tipping competition that involves an element of chance may be run as a trade promotion lottery to promote a genuine trade or business.
+A sports tipping competition that involves an element of chance may be run as a trade promotion lottery to promote a genuine trade or business.
 Entrants must not be charged to participate.

-A footy tipping competition can be conducted which is not for the promotion of a trade or business and no fee is charged for entrants to participate.
-This type of competition can be considered to be a gratuitous lottery.
+A sports tipping competition conducted that is not promoting of a trade or business and no fee is charged for entrants to participate is considered a gratuitous lottery.